MAME: Multidimensional Adaptive Metamer Exploration with Human Perceptual Feedback: Discussion

 \subsection{Summary of Main Findings}

 The present study proposed the MAME framework, an experimental framework to directly explore human metamers using online feedback by humans with weak supervision of artificial models.
 The effectiveness of this framework was demonstrated by successfully estimating multi-dimensional image metamer boundaries.
-Experimental results indicated that, among image generation layers, the threshold in \texttt{conv1} was higher based on the magnitude of ICA thresholds, RMS contrast, and SSIM, suggesting that changes in this layer were less noticeable compared to others.
+Experimental results indicated that, among image generation layers, the threshold in \texttt{conv1} was higher based on the magnitude of ICA thresholds, RMS contrast, SSIM, LPIPS, and DISTS, suggesting that changes in this layer were less noticeable compared to others.
 Furthermore, the effect of eccentricity on sensitivity was less pronounced for higher-level features.

-To contextualize our findings, it is important to clarify what model metamers represent in the current study.
+To contextualize our findings, it is important to revisit what model metamers represent in the current study.
 In our MAME framework, when an image is shifted even slightly in the model’s exploration direction from the reference image, the shifted image is no longer a model metamer for the model.
 This is because exploration is carried out in the model’s activation space, where model metamers are defined as stimuli that are distinct in image space but equivalent in the target activation space.
 As a result, a single step in this space exceeds the model’s metameric boundary in image space.

-This relationship implies that, in the current exploration paradigm, lower mean thresholds observed in human responses at a given hierarchical level indicate a closer alignment between the metamer boundaries of the human and the model.
-In this regard, the low threshold found in the \texttt{avgpool} layer suggests a closer functional alignment between the metameric spaces of humans and the model.
+This relationship implies that lower mean thresholds observed in human responses at a given hierarchical level indicate a closer alignment between the metamer boundaries of the human and the model.
+Given this relationship, the experimental results showed that threshold images generated from \texttt{conv1} exhibited higher ICA thresholds than those from \texttt{layer3} and \texttt{avgpool}.
+Moreover, evaluations based on image quality metrics indicated that these differences cannot be readily explained by differences in the scale of ICA components across layers.
+These findings suggest that Gram-matrix representations derived from lower-level CNN layers are less well aligned with human perception.